SUBSCRIBE TO OUR FREE NEWSLETTER

 I've been paying as much attention to the Republican race as I can stand, and I am now able to tell Ted Cruz and Marco Rubio apart almost 50 per cent of the time, though it's still like watching the Chuckle Brothers trying to lead a fascist rally.
 The candidates appear to be competing to deliver the most unhinged bigotry.
 Last season, it was enough to oppose a woman's right to choose.
 This season nobody will pay attention until you say you're going to make it illegal for women not to be pregnant and replace what remains of the health-care system with a single giant gun.

-"Even limited voting rights for everyone affected by US foreign, environmental and trade policy might restore a measure of sanity, or at least oblige the US to acknowledge the existence of several billion non-American human beings who would really prefer not to be blown up or under water."
+"Even limited voting rights for everyone affected by US foreign, environmental, and trade policy might restore a measure of sanity, or at least oblige the US to acknowledge the existence of several billion non-American human beings who would really prefer not to be blown up or underwater."

 Under these circumstances, I am rather nonplussed by everyone asking me what I think of Hillary Clinton.
 What I think, along with most non-Americans, is that compared to the Republican choices, absolutely anyone at all is acceptable as long as they appear to be at least semi-hinged.

 The world is obsessed with the US elections because the outcome of those elections will have an impact on every person on Earth.
 So, let the world have its say.
 Why not?
-Even limited voting rights for everyone affected by US foreign, environmental and trade policy might restore a measure of sanity, or at least oblige the US to acknowledge the existence of several billion non-American human beings who would really prefer not to be blown up or under water.
+Even limited voting rights for everyone affected by US foreign, environmental, and trade policy might restore a measure of sanity or at least oblige the US to acknowledge the existence of several billion non-American human beings who would really prefer not to be blown up or underwater.

 The world is burning.
 America is watching a creaky junior string quartet try to play Wagner.
 Let's give the species a chance to change the channel.

 American commentators often point out that the whole two-year, multibillion-dollar pageant is a great way to distract the entire US electorate from the real-life daily process of democracy.
 Imagine how the rest of us feel.
 We're not even allowed to vote and help decide which candidate gets to go home with all those fabulous prizes, which include a free plane and the largest military arsenal the world has ever known.
 What can I say?
 It's America.
 They have high expectations.
-In Britain, whoever Rupert Murdoch picks is usually just excited to meet the Queen.
+In Britain, whoever Rupert Murdoch picks is usually excited to meet the Queen.

 I've tuned in for the past five series of this horror show, and I've got to say, it's getting tiresome.
-It picked up in 2008, when they made some genuinely progressive casting decisions.
+It picked up in 2008 when they made some genuinely progressive casting decisions.
 The 2012 one repeated a lot of the same material, but the writers' strike was on and the producers had to work with what they'd got.
 But in recent years, they seem to have broken entirely with the reality aspect and just attempted to glue us to the screens with unremitting horror and the possibility that one of the contestants might start screaming and try to eat the others.

 The same thing happened on Big Brother, where the first few seasons were truly engaging, partly because they featured at least some ordinary people who occasionally forgot they were on television.
 But then they tried to boost ratings by filling a bunker with G-list celebrities wearing DayGlo spray tans who smiled all the time and tried to get them to have sex or kill one another on camera.

 In both politics and entertainment, there's nothing wrong with a bit of shock value, as long as it isn't replacing actual content.
-The presidential race would be embarrassing even if it weren't supposed to dramatise the proper function of politics in the world's only democratic superpower.
+The presidential race would be embarrassing even if it weren't supposed to dramatize the proper function of politics in the world's only democratic superpower.

 America does seem, at times, to forget that it's on camera and the entire world can see when it strips naked and rants at itself in the mirror.
 Guys, everyone can see you seriously considering leadership by a man who calls global warming a "hoax" and wants to build a border wall out of Muslims.